wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 2. Select the condition **Brute force** or **Forced browsing** depending on the brute‑force attack class to be detected.
 3. Set the threshold:

-    * If the trigger condition is **Brute force** - the threshold is for the the number of requests originated from the same IP address for a period of time.
+    * If the trigger condition is **Brute force** - the threshold is for the number of requests originated from the same IP address for a period of time.
-    * If the trigger condition is **Forced browsing** - the threshold is for the the number of the 404 response codes returned to the requests having the same origin IP requests.
+    * If the trigger condition is **Forced browsing** - the threshold is for the number of the 404 response codes returned to the requests having the same origin IP requests.
 4. If required, specify **URI** to activate the trigger only for requests sent to certain endpoints, for example:

     * If you configure password brute‑forcing protection, then specify the URI used for authentication.
-    * If you configure protection against the forced browsing attacks, then specify the URI of resource file directory.
+    * If you configure protection against the forced browsing attacks, then specify the URI of the resource file directory.
-    * If the URI is not specified, trigger will be activated at any endpoint with the request number exceeded the threshold.
+    * If the URI is not specified, the trigger will be activated at any endpoint with the request number exceeding the threshold.

     URI can be configured via the [URI constructor](../../user-guides/rules/add-rule.md#uri-constructor) or [advanced edit form](../../user-guides/rules/add-rule.md#advanced-edit-form) in the trigger creation window.
 5. If required, set other trigger filters: